 - 1,059 patient beds.

-- More more than $450 million in Federal support, largen than counterparts in other U.S. medical schools.
+- More than $450 million in Federal support, largen than counterparts in other U.S. medical schools.

 - Johns Hopkins is the largest employer in Maryland with over 2,000 full-time attending physicians and a 40K full-time faculty.

 High-quality care has been a tradition for Johns Hopkins Hospital.
 It ranked #1 in the United States for 21 years straight.
-Their latest number one ranking happened in 2013.
+Their latest number one ranking was in 2013.